beamline/docs/docs/implemented-techniques/simulation-plg.md

-!!! bug "Old documentation - Content valid only for Beamline v.
-0.1.0"
-    The content of this page refers an old version of the library (0.1.0).
-The current version of Beamline uses completely different technology and thus the content migh be invalid.

 ## Dependency [![](https://jitpack.io/v/beamline/simulation-plg.svg)](https://jitpack.io/#beamline/simulation-plg)

 To use these algorithms in your Java Maven project it is necessary to include, in the `pom.xml` file, the dependency: